The 7 best vitamins for anxiety and stress

 All B vitamins play a beneficial role in reducing anxiety and improving your mood.
 For instance, a study published in the Journal of Functional Foods found that people who ate B vitamin-rich foods saw significant improvements in their anxiety and stress scores compared to those who didn't eat B vitamin-rich foods.

-However, when it comes to vitamin B for anxiety, vitamin B12 is especially powerful for managing your mood.
+However, when it comes to natural vitamins for anxiety, vitamin B12 is especially powerful.
 For instance, there's a strong correlation between low levels of B12 and increased rates of anxiety and depression.
-B12 also offers additional braincare benefits, such as increasing your ability to focus and remember information.
+B12 also offers additional braincare benefits, such as increasing your ability to focus and helping you to feel energised.